| |

 Eggplant is and always has been one of my favorite vegetables.
 It’s used a lot in Japanese cooking, so I grew up eating it stir-fried, grilled, broiled, fried, and in miso soup.
 However, my first attempts at cooking eggplant myself were just sad, dry, and tasteless.
 Over the years though, I’ve learned that eggplant is one of those vegetables that you really have to know how to cook in order for it to taste good.
 Unlike zucchini, which you can just throw in a stir fry, soup, stew, curry, etc., eggplant won’t taste good if you don’t learn how to properly cook it so it becomes tender and moist.
 Luckily, I’m about to share with you these secrets (don’t worry, it’s actually quite simple)!

-Oil (or some kind of liquid)!
+Oil, or some kind of liquid, is key to a good eggplant dish.
 If you’ve ever tried cooking an oil-free eggplant dish, you probably understand what I mean when I say dry, tasteless eggplant.
 Eggplant is full of tiny air pockets that are quick to absorb oil and liquids.
 However, if you’re cooking without oil or liquids, then there’s nothing to fill these air pockets in the eggplant.
 Think of eggplant as a sponge — it will quickly absorb liquid around it, but if there’s nothing to absorb it stays hard and dry.
 Now I know some of you are probably thinking that if you have to use so much oil, is it even healthy anymore?
 Following some of these tricks will help tenderize the eggplant without needing so much oil.

-Next, microwave the eggplants until soft, about 5 minutes.
-Flip halfway through.
+Next, microwave the eggplants until soft, about 5 minutes, flipping halfway through.
 You can spray some oil over them if you want — it will tenderize the eggplants more and give them a richer flavor.
+If you don’t have a microwave, you can steam them on the stove.

 One last trick to using less oil is to brush the oil on top of the eggplant before cooking, rather than pouring oil into a pan.
 This way you have more control over how much oil you use, and the oil will be distributed more evenly resulting in a more evenly tender eggplant.

 With all that being said, don’t be afraid to consume some oil!
-Sure it may not fit the strict confines of a “whole foods plant-based diet”, but it’s tasty and (in my opinion) can easily be included in moderation in a healthy diet.
-Life’s no fun if you don’t break some rules.
+It can easily be included in moderation in a healthy diet 🙂

-If you try out this recipe, please don’t forget to tag me in your recreations on instagram @ellielikes.cooking and/or leave a comment down below and let me know how you liked it!
-I love seeing your recreations and am always open to feedback of any kind 🙂 Happy cooking!
+If you try out this recipe, please don’t forget to tag me in your recreations on instagram @ellielikes.cooking and leave a comment down below letting me know how you liked it!
+I love seeing your recreations 🙂 Happy cooking!

 Miso Glazed Eggplant